 There are other rewards for people who help create the liquidity pools.
-They get protocol fees, as well as a share of the 100 sushi coins that are minted every day.
-Users can, at least theoretically, take out the money they have put in at any time, as well as claim the “harvest”, or sushi, that they have earned.
+They get protocol fees, as well as a share of the 100 Sushi coins that are minted every day.
+Users can, at least in theory, take out the money they have put in at any time, as well as claim the ‘harvest’, or Sushi, that they have earned.

 Sushi coin explained

-Sushi coin is the native token of the SushiSwap exchange.
+The Sushi cryptocurrency is the native token of the SushiSwap exchange.
 As we have seen, people can earn sushi by staking their various crypto assets in liquidity pools.
-If you are interested in buying sushi, then you can get hold of it on many exchanges, both traditional and decentralised.
+If you are interested in buying Sushi, then you can get hold of it on many exchanges, both traditional and decentralised.

-The idea is for SushiSwap to move into “decentralised autonomous organisation” (DAO) status, which would mean the votes would be binding and changes could be implemented via smart contracts and automated software.
+The idea is for SushiSwap to move towards “decentralised autonomous organisation” (DAO) status, which means the votes would be binding, and changes could only be implemented via smart contracts and automated software.

 One aspect of SushiSwap that may cause concern is that it does not seem to implement Know Your Customer (KYC) checks.
-While this may sound like good news at first glance (it means you can theoretically sign in and go) this might sound alarm bells.
+While this may sound like good news at first glance (it means you can sign in and go), it could also sound alarm bells.

 A lack of KYC protocol means that, theoretically, it can be easier for fraudsters and money launderers to make use of SushiSwap.
-There could be other lacks of oversight within the SushiSwap organisation if something as big as KYC is missing.
+There could also be other omissions within the SushiSwap organisation, if something as big as KYC is missing.

 The origins of SushiSwap